microsoft/vscode-docs/docs/extensions/example-language-server.md

 ## Debugging both Client and Server

 Debugging the client code is as easy as debugging a normal extension.
-Set a breakpoint in the VS Code instance that contains the client code and debug the extension by pressing `kb(workbench.action.debug.start)`.
+Set a breakpoint in the client code and debug the extension by pressing `kb(workbench.action.debug.start)`.
 For a detailed description about launching and debugging an extension see [Running and Debugging Your Extension](/docs/extensions/debugging-extensions.md).

 ![Debugging the client](images/example-language-server/debugging-client.png)

 Since the server is started by the `LanguageClient` running in the extension (client), we need to attach a debugger to the running server.
-To do so, switch to the VS Code instance containing the server code and press `kb(workbench.action.debug.start)`.
+To do so, switch to the Debug viewlet and select the launch configuration `Attach to Server` and press `kb(workbench.action.debug.start)`.
 This will attach the debugger to the server.
-Use the normal Debug View to interact with the running server.

 ![Debugging the server](images/example-language-server/debugging-server.png)